makinacorpus/DbToolsBundle/docs/content/anonymization/command.md

 ### Anonymizing current database

-The main purpose this command is to provide a way to anonymize a backup file.
+The main purpose of this command is to provide a way to anonymize a backup file.
 But it could also be used to anonymized current database with `--current-database`.

 ```sh